What’s Your Home Worth?

 What Does This Data Mean?

-Inventory levels continue to be low.
-Most places currently have less than 1 months supply available, we are still very much in a seller-based market, a balanced market is said to be when we have approximately 4-6 months worth of inventory.
-Due to the ongoing demand for real estate in the Greater Seattle area, I would expect to see a robust real estate market going through 2021 and into 2022.
+Inventory levels continue to be an issue in some places.
+Most places currently have under a 2-month supply available, we are still very much in a seller-based market, however, we are moving to a balanced market.
+A balanced market is said to be when we have approximately 4-6 months” worth of inventory.
+Due to the ongoing demand for real estate in the Greater Seattle area, I would expect to see a robust real estate market going through 2022 and into 2023.
 Prices are continuing to increase in the North Sound Region, especially along the I-5 corridor.

 What Does This Mean If You Are Buying A Home in Snohomish County

-If you are buying a home in Snohomish County you are going to see a sparse amount of inventory available, you must act quickly, buyers are out there and very serious, driving up prices.
-Buyers looking for single-family homes and condos are seeing increases in prices, interest rates at historic lows, and holding for the time being.
-Buyers need their financing in order, pre-approvals available and please, bring an experienced agent to the table when forming an offer and guiding through negotiations.
+If you are buying a home in Snohomish County you are going to see more inventory available, you don’t have to act as quickly, buyers are out there and very serious, driving up prices in some cases.
+Sellers are accepting contingencies again.
+Buyers looking for single-family homes and condos are seeing increases in prices, interest rates are unknown, and we are still in the 10% of low rates if you look back 50 years.
+Buyers need their financing in order, pre-approvals available, and please, bring an experienced agent to the table when forming an offer and guiding through negotiations.

 This is the perfect time to sign up and receive email notifications when a new home is listed in the Snohomish County real estate market.
 Email notifications and instant alerts give you an advantage over other buyers looking for homes.
 Fill out our form below so we can keep you ahead of the competition!